tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-manage.md

 ### Table

-- sort the table by any field by clicking on the column name.
+- Sort the table by any field by clicking on the column name.

 - Beneath the table, you can navigate between pages using the arrows or clicking on a page number.
 You can also change how many records to display on a single page using the Items/page dropdown option.